orstewar/ist346-content/labs/F.md

 1. To view the `nginx` logs, type:
 `PS ist346-labs\lab-F> docker-compose -f 3-tier.yml logs nginx3`
 Note that `nginx3` is the name of the container service.
-You shoud see quite a bit more information in the output because the one page we see from our `"GET /"` is actually made up of several other supporting files and scripts.
+You should see quite a bit more information in the output because the one page we see from our `"GET /"` is actually made up of several other supporting files and scripts.
 1. Let's view the MKDocs application logs, type:
 `PS ist346-labs\lab-F> docker-compose -f 3-tier.yml logs mkdocs`
 In these load you'll see information about how the HTML (called documentation) is built from the content.